PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/excelExporter/doc/readMe.md

 please refer to <https://sourceforge.net/p/excelexporter/wiki/browse_pages/>.
 The Wiki pages shade a light at some most relevant, selected issues; a comprehensive, self-contained (printable) manual is not planned.
-As of today, September 2018, we have the following discussions in the Wiki pages:
+As of today, March 2021, we have the following discussions in the Wiki pages:

 - [excelExporter's Data Model](https://sourceforge.net/p/excelexporter/wiki/The%20Data%20Model/)
 - [Grouping and sorting](https://sourceforge.net/p/excelexporter/wiki/Grouping%20and%20sorting/)